rehanzo/swayhide/README.md

 # swayhide - A window swallower for sway

+**NOTE:** As I'm not using sway anymore, I won't be continuing development of swayhide.
+If you want to continue developing this, please open an issue about it, and I can transfer the repo to your account.

 ## Description

 `swayhide` hides the currently active terminal (by moving it to the scratchpad),